shraddha261006/ODT2026-Shraddha-Ashvanth/README.md

 - Why would someone want to try it again?

 **Response:**
 `The experience is of one that feels like it belongs in the virtual world just as much as the real one.
-We want the player to feel a sort of out of world feeling as their real life actions mimic a response in the digital. `
+We want the player to feel a sort of out of world feeling as their real life actions mimic a response in the digital.
+It also creates an interactive and a playful environment for friends to play and compare their bowling skills.
+One is drawn to the game and wants to keep coming back to it to score more and feel the thrill of the game, all played virtually. `

 ## 2.3 Design Persona
 Complete the sentence below: